 FOLLOW THE PASSION OF BEING A FOOD PHOTOGRAPHER

-For me, food and cocktail photography was not presented to me as a path until I started to shoot much more.
+For me, becoming a food photographer and drinks photographer was not presented to me as a path until I started to shoot much more.
 I actually thought I wanted to photograph fashion.
 It wasn’t until a friend had asked me to shoot his catering menu, that I discovered food as a way forward.
 Finding what you are good at will help you be truly in!
-My Challenge here is for everyone to be self-critical and ask themselves is this what you want to be shooting.
+My Challenge here is for everyone to be self-critical and ask themselves is this what you want to be shooting?
 Or are you passionate about something else?